apache/parquet-format/Encodings.md

 An array of `num_exceptions` values in the original floating-point type (4 bytes little-endian IEEE 754 for FLOAT, 8 bytes for DOUBLE), stored in the same order as the corresponding positions.
+Each value is stored as its exact IEEE 754 bit pattern; implementations MUST NOT canonicalize NaN or otherwise alter the bits, so that decoding reproduces the original value bit-for-bit.

 #### Encoding